Ready or Not

 More creases.
 "Uh, he?"

 Mai didn't bother to explain.
 Instead, she relaxed more against the wall and closed her eyes.
-There was no way Jin would be able to keep the evening's events to herself.
+Jin was a chatterer, after all.
+There was no way the girl would be able to keep the evening's events to herself.
 All Mai had to do was wait.

 Sokka stared at the knife resting on the table, watching the way the candlelight caught the blade and made the inscription glow.
 It was the pearl-handled one that Zuko had given to Mai when she'd lost all of her other weapons.
 Ty Lee said she had found it when she had gone back to look for Mai after helping Jin to escape the Dai Li.
 There had been no sign of the short-haired girl.